samueldbrewer/assistant-bridge/README.md

-# Assistant Bridge Service
+# Assistant Bridge Service (Responses API)

-Minimal Express service that forwards CLI-friendly chat requests to a single OpenAI Assistant thread.
-Send a message (and optionally an existing thread id) and it returns the ordered thread messages.
+Minimal Express service that forwards CLI-friendly chat requests to the OpenAI Responses API.
+You send a message (and optionally an existing thread id) and it returns the ordered chat messages kept in-memory.

 ## Setup